BoobBot/ThighBot/README.md

 ## Prerequisites

-* You will need Intellij
+* You will need an editor of your choice
 * You will need a discord bot Token
 * Java 10

 ## Running
 * Clone or download the repo
-* Import project into intellij
+* Import the project
 * Make changes and PR

 ## Built With